LinkedSoftwareDependencies/Article-System-Components/content/system.md

 arrays, and references to other components (which requires a recursive call to `ConfigConstructorPool`).
 Once the arguments have been resolved, the constructor can be applied to obtain the final instantiated object.

-By default, the `ConfigConstructor` assumes that configurations are instantiated via the [CommonJS JavaScript standard](https://nodejs.org/docs/latest/api/modules.html){:.mandatory}, which is primarily used by the Node.js framework.
+By default, the `ConfigConstructor` assumes that configurations are instantiated via the [CommonJS JavaScript standard](https://nodejs.org/docs/latest/api/modules.html), which is primarily used by the Node.js framework.
 However, Components.js has been designed to handle different kinds of instantiation, which can be done via different `IConstructionStrategy`'s.
-For instance, this allows the framework to be compatible with other upcoming JavaScript standards such as [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules){:.mandatory}.
+For instance, this allows the framework to be compatible with other upcoming JavaScript standards such as [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ### Implementation

-Components.js has been implemented in TypeScript, and is available on [GitHub](https://github.com/LinkedSoftwareDependencies/Components.js){:.mandatory}
-under the MIT license.
+Components.js has been implemented in TypeScript, and is available on GitHub ([https://github.com/LinkedSoftwareDependencies/Components.js](https://github.com/LinkedSoftwareDependencies/Components.js)) under the MIT license.
-At the time of writing, the latest release is at version 4.4.1, which is published via the [npm package manager](https://www.npmjs.com/package/componentsjs){:.mandatory}.
+At the time of writing, the latest release is at version 4.4.1, which is published via the npm package manager ([https://www.npmjs.com/package/componentsjs](https://www.npmjs.com/package/componentsjs)).

 Due to the critical nature of this framework, it is being tested thoroughly.